cbiffle/brittle-kernel/doc/manual/arch/keys.rst

 keys to an object, regardless of brand, are revoked simultaneously during invalidation.

+Invalidation is available to programs through the :ref:`object-table-methods-invalidate` method.
+Some objects perform additional work during invalidation, e.g. to remove themselves from kernel internal queues; this is described on each object's page in the :ref:`kor`.

 .. warning:: The generation field is currently 32 bits wide, which is narrow enough that it may roll over during a program's execution.
 This is not
   theoretical: once object destruction is exposed, a naughty program could